vishvam05/Skribbl.io-clone/README.md

 **Skribbl Clone**

-A simple multiplayer drawing and guessing game — basically a stripped-down skribbl.io clone.
+A simple multiplayer drawing and guessing game basically a skribbl.io clone.
 Players take turns drawing a word while everyone else tries to guess it in the chat.
 First to guess gets more points, and whoever has the most at the end wins.
-Built mostly as a learning project for Socket.IO and real-time stuff.

 **Tech Stack**

-Client — React + Vite
+Client : React + Vite<br>
-Server — Node.js + Express + Socket.IO
+Server : Node.js + Express + Socket.IO

 **To Start**